Key Points of How to Deal with a Fearful Dog:

 5. Provide a Safe Space: Ensure your dog has a designated retreat spot in your home where they feel safe and secure.

-6. Stay Calm and Patient: Maintain a calm demeanor, as dogs pick up on your energy and will feel more relaxed if you stay composed.
+6. Stay Calm and Patient: Maintain a calm demeanor.
+Dogs pick up on your energy and will feel more relaxed if you stay composed.

 7. Avoid Forcing Situations: Let your dog approach new experiences at their own pace to avoid increasing their fear.